OpenEnergyPlatform/oeplatform/docker/USAGE.md

 # Docker Usage

 > Works for Linux & MacOS (probably).
 It is tested with Linux.
-> You also need a working Docker installation and some basic knowledge about command lines.
+> You also need a working Docker and Docker Compose installation and some basic knowledge about command lines.

 This is a short introduction into the usage of Docker with Open Energy Platform (OEP).
 We provide **two** seperate images for the OEP, a database image and a application image.
 The database image prepares a ready-to-use database for the OEP and is an extension to a common PostgreSQL docker image.
 The application image contains the OEP and connects to a container running the database image.
 There are some additional resources at *Further Information* for an more in-depth understanding.